xvqh/discord-giveaways-fr/README.md

 ```

 -   **options.content**: the text of the embed when the giveaway is paused.
 You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).
--   **options.unpauseAfter**: the number of milliseconds, or a timestamp in milliseconds, after which the giveaway will automatically unpause.
+-   **options.unPauseAfter**: the number of milliseconds after which the giveaway will automatically unpause.
 -   **options.embedColor**: the color of the embed when the giveaway is paused.
--   **options.infiniteDurationText**: The text that gets displayed next to `GiveawayMessages#drawing` in the paused embed, when there is no `unpauseAfter`.
+-   **options.infiniteDurationText**: The text that gets displayed next to `GiveawayMessages#drawing` in the paused embed, when there is no `unPauseAfter`.
     ^^^ You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).

 ⚠️ **Note**: the pause function overwrites/edits the [pauseOptions object property](https://github.com/Androz2091/discord-giveaways#pause-options) of a giveaway!